microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaIdentityProvider.md

 This example retrieves the properties for the specified identity provider.

-- `-Id` parameter specifies the unique identifier for an identity provider.
+- `-Id` parameter specifies the unique identifier of the identity provider.

 ## Parameters